Southwestern is committed to offering In-Person classes Fall 2021

 Dear Southwestern students, faculty, staff and community members,

 The past year has been a time of upheaval and change for each of us and for our college.
 As you know, in March 2020 Southwestern closed its campuses to all but essential operations due to the COVID-19 pandemic.
-Like most Oregon colleges, we moved all classes online.
+Like most Oregon colleges at that time, we moved all classes online.
 We canceled all activities for our students living in college housing.
 We sent the majority of our employees home to work remotely.

 As the year progressed, our college embraced learning in ways none of our instructors, frontline staff or administrative workers ever imagined.
 Instructors taught each other new technology skills.
 Many students had their first experiences working with advisors online and learning in online classrooms.
 With the guidance of the Higher Education Coordinating Commission (HECC), Oregon Health Authority, Coos Health and Wellness, and Curry County Public Health, the college created safety plans and procedures.